-Child benefit is a welfare payment available for those individuals or couples who are responsible for bringing up a child.
+Child benefit is a payment available for those individuals or couples who are responsible for bringing up a child.
 The benefit is applicable in England, Wales, Northern Ireland and Scotland with no specific age restrictions on the person making the claim.

 Basic Eligibility Criteria